preparing for your new addition

 Make sure you have a crate.
-If your puppy is flying to you then they will come with a crate but you may want the next size up (a med.-lg. size) as they grow quickly.
+We also carry crates as part of our puppy packs if you would like to purchase one from us.
 It is also convenient to have 1 crate in your bedroom for sleeping and one in the living room so they can still watch you if they have to be in there for short periods during the day.

 - Dog Food Click here to order your puppy's food.
 Also see our feeding instructions.

 - Dog Bed You may also want to just use old towels in their crate when you leave the house in case they have an accident, you’ll want something to absorb the moisture so it doesn’t make as much of a mess, and towels are easy to throw in the wash as well.

 - Dog Toys We like using Kong toys, ropes, balls, teething toys, hard rubber toys, etc. These are great to keep your pup busy and alleviate their chewing urges.
 We only give our pups toys like these that they can’t destroy and recommend staying away from stuffed animals, pretend shoes, etc. Giving a puppy something they can tear apart gives them a taste for that fun activity and they will likely start looking for similar items in your house to chew and destroy.
 It makes it hard for them to tell the difference between their toys and your things.

 - We often get asked many questions from families wondering what to buy for their new puppy so, we've put together a Lewis Manor Puppy Package that includes everything you'll need to start off with your new puppy!
 We also have three different Grooming Kits to choose from!
 They are made up of products we use with our own labradoodles and recommend.
 If you are interested in purchasing a puppy package or grooming kit, contact us to order yours!